Skip to Content

 No. 1: That might've been the best cutter I've ever seen him throw.

-He was pretty vicious with it, really working it inside to right-handed hitters, and missing far more often inside than over the heart of the plate.ย It bought him time and made his changeup all the more effective when he finally found it around the fourth inning.
+He was pretty vicious with it, really working it inside to right-handed hitters, and missing far more often inside than over the heart of the plate.
+It bought him time and made his changeup all the more effective when he finally found it around the fourth inning.

 No. 2: The Rays didn't know what to do with his curve.

-Ever since Danks developed the cutter, he’s basically abandoned his curve, and for the better.ย Unlike Bobby Jenks’ hook, Danks’ curve has always been his least effective offering.ย It’s more of a show-me pitch.
+Ever since Danks developed the cutter, he's basically abandoned his curve, and for the better.
+Unlike Bobby Jenks' hook, Danks' curve has always been his least effective offering.
+It's more of a show-me pitch.

-Danks only threw seven curves against the Rays, but five of them were good for called strikes, and another was fouled off.ย He didn’t have outstanding location on them, but the count must have surprised the Tampa Bay hitters, as he was using it nicely to grab early strikes.
+Danks only threw seven curves against the Rays, but five of them were good for called strikes, and another was fouled off.
+He didn't have outstanding location on them, but the count must have surprised the Tampa Bay hitters, as he was using it nicely to grab early strikes.

 Perhaps the advance scouting team deserves credit, or perhaps he and A.J.
-Pierzynski may have learned something from his previous outing.ย Danks had no problems throwing his curve for strikes, but the only two Toronto hits came on curves.
+Pierzynski may have learned something from his previous outing.
+Danks had no problems throwing his curve for strikes, but the only two Toronto hits came on curves.
 He threw 12 of them against the Jays, which is high for him, so maybe he and Pierzynski picked his spots better.

 (And speaking of Jenks, he resembled Heritage Bobby: 18 pitches: 12 fastballs, four curves for an easy save.
 How 'bout it.)